borutpiletic/jquery-form-validator/README.md

-(coming soon) jQuery formValidator plugin documentation
+jQuery formValidator plugin documentation
 =========================================

 Supported validators

-IMPORTANT: Optional elements should not have "validator-required" declared.
+> IMPORTANT: Optional elements should not have "validator-required" declared.
 Use "validator-required" only on elements where user input is mandatory, else validation will only be performed on elements that have validator declared and element value has been set.

-email
+### email
 Description: Used for validating email addresses.
 Checking against proper email format.

 Supported attributes: none